rocketmlhq/rmldnn/docs/src/configuration.rst

 **HDF5 slice assembly**

-The predictions obtained by running inferences on the slices can be assembled back into a multidimensional array and saved to disk as an HDF5 file.
+The predictions obtained by running inferences on the slices can be assembled back into a multi-dimensional array of the same shape as the input, and saved to disk as an HDF5 file.
+Naturally, this requires that the neural network be geometry-preserving, i.e., the shape of each sample is transfromed as :math:`(C_1,H,W,D) \rightarrow (C_2,H,W,D)`, where :math:`C_1` can be different from :math:`C_2`.
 Each slice set will result in one dataset in the HDF5 data-structure.
-In order to enable HDF5 slice assembly, set the following:
+To configure HDF5 writing, set the following:

 .. code-block:: bash